brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 9:00am - 10:30am: Refactored trip details tables into separate components and imported into their main component.

+* 10:30am - 12:00: Worked on refactoring reusable form into multiple components for their respective categories.

+* 1:00pm - : Continued working on refactoring reusable form into multiple components for their respective categories.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.